Privacy Policy and

 Summary

-We comply with Canadian, United States of America, European, and other international privacy law including: the Alberta Personal Information Protection Act (PIPA), the British Columbia Personal Information Protection Act, the Ontario Freedom of Information and Protection of Privacy Act, the Quebec Private Sector Privacy Act, the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), Canada’s Anti-Spam Legislation (CASL), the California Consumer Privacy Act (CCPA), the United States of America Children's Online Privacy Protection Act (COPPA), the Australian Privacy Act 1988, the European Union General Data Protection Regulation (EU GDPR), and the European Union Directive on Privacy and Electronic Communications (EU e-privacy Directive), the United Kingdom Data Protection Act 2018, the New Zealand Privacy Act 2020, and other applicable privacy law as amended from time to time all of which are referred to as "privacy law".
+We comply with Canadian, United States of America, European and other international privacy law including: the Alberta Personal Information Protection Act (PIPA), the British Columbia Personal Information Protection Act, the Ontario Freedom of Information and Protection of Privacy Act, the Quebec Private Sector Privacy Act, the Canadian Personal Information Protection and Electronic Documents Act (PIPEDA), Canada’s Anti-Spam Legislation (CASL), the California Consumer Privacy Act (CCPA), the United States of America Children's Online Privacy Protection Act (COPPA), the Australian Privacy Act 1988, the European Union General Data Protection Regulation (EU GDPR), and the European Union Directive on Privacy and Electronic Communications (EU e-privacy Directive), the United Kingdom Data Protection Act 2018, the New Zealand Privacy Act 2020, and other applicable privacy law as amended from time to time all of which are referred to as “privacy law”.

-Your continued use of our services and websites signifies your acknowledgement and consent to our Privacy Policy now and in the future.
+Your continued use of our services and Web Platforms signifies your acknowledgement and consent to our Privacy Policy now and in the future.
 Our Privacy Policy is periodically updated; we will include dates of changes in the policy, so you know when changes have been made.
 For a change which significantly alters the meaning of anything in the policy, we may notify you of the changes on your next login or may ask you to reaccept the policy before continuing.

-Collecting Information for our Services
+Collecting Information for Our Services

 We collect your personal information to provide services to you.
 The types of information we collect are: